slatedocs/slate/source/includes/_integrate.md

 When interacting with the conference server, the developer is most likely going to use the name or identifier associated with the conference server as the `remoteUserID`.
 A typical conference bridge (for example, [Jitsi Videobridge](https://jitsi.org/Projects/JitsiVideobridge)) transmits [multiple media stream tracks within a peer connection](https://hacks.mozilla.org/2015/06/firefox-multistream-and-renegotiation-for-jitsi-videobridge/).
 In which case, using a remote participant’s userID is impractical as there maybe several participants.

 Since `callstats.js ver.
 3.3.x`, we allow mapping [Synchronization Source Identifier (SSRC)](http://tools.ietf.org/html/rfc3550#section-5.1) for a mediastreamtrack to a userID (both local and remote).
 By default the local and remote _MediaStreamTracks_ are automatically mapped to the localUserID and remoteUserID.
 With `associateMstWithUserID()`, you can override the actual local and remote userIDs to the correct association.
-If the DOM ids of the video tags associated to each participant, callstat.js will calculate better quality scores for each participant.
+If the DOM identifiers of the video tags associated to each participant, callstats.js will calculate better quality scores for each participant.
 The code example shows how the API can be integrated:

 <img src="/images/2015-mst-association.gif" alt="Associationg userID with MST" width="700"/>

-Figure.
-Associating userID with MST.

 More discussion related to the motivation of `associateMstWithUserID()` is covered in the following [blog post](/2015/07/17/api-update-handling-multiple-media-stream-tracks-callstats/).